Spleen Disease (Hemangiosarcoma, Hematoma)

 To minimize anesthetic time we routinely have 2 doctors working as a team performing the splenectomy.
 They work together as a well orchestrated team.Our patient is under anesthesia and our surgeons are completing the draping process while our anesthetist is adjusting the surgical lights.

-For a pet that might already be anemic it is important to minimize blood loss during surgery.
-Special care is taken on entering the abdomen to minimize loss.
+Special care is taken on entering the abdomen to minimize blood loss.
 There is minimal bleeding at this point as our surgeon gently dissects the sub Q (subcutaneous) tissue just under the skin.